 Maps 3 Upper Park

 As part of the Oklahoma City Maps 3 Projects, the 40-acre Upper Park project will be a catalyst for downtown growth as a recreational and cultural focal point of the city.
-Our scope includes 5 buildings, 157,984 square feet of sidewalk and light pole bases.
-Additionally, we have the foundations for the site amenities, picnic grove, garden trellis and playground fencing.
-We will install the shade pavilion terrace/playground seating and climbing wall/mounds structures.
-Lastly, we have the exposed form linear lake wall.
-This project has a very high visibility with public interest and a tight sequenced schedule due to specific seasonal planting periods for landscape materials.
+Our scope includes foundations and slabs for 5 buildings, 157,984 square feet of sidewalk and numerous light pole base configurations.
+Additionally, we had the opportunity to cast some very unique terraced seating, picnic and garden trellis site amenities, and several “mounds” that help make up some of the unique and creative shapes in the playground area.

 Though the project encompasses a 40-acre site, it is divided into zones so areas can be completed and turned over for landscaping activities.
 Specialized soils for planting areas throughout the project required significant coordination.
 Atypical for a Lithko project, the Landscape Drawings dictated the design and construction intent for the project.